data-integrations/wrangler/docs/directives/parse-as-simple-date.md

 # Simple Date Parser

-PARSE-AS-SIMPLE-DATE is a directive for simple date strings.
+PARSE-AS-SIMPLE-DATE is a directive for parsing the date strings.

 ## Syntax